TalFlint1/iot-not-identification/README.md

 ## 🧠 How It Works

 * **Vendor Labeling**: A string-matching algorithm compares the vendor catalog against the enriched data extracted from the input.
-* **Function Labeling**: A BART transformer model classifies the function using enriched context and provides a confidence score and justification.
+* **Function Labeling**: A BART-based LLM classifies the device’s function using enriched context, and provides a confidence score along with a natural language justification.
 * **Data Storage**:

   * All files are stored in AWS S3 under a user-specific folder structure